Rahu-Ketu Main Page

 mixsters-tricksters enter the storage realms of family history, lineage values, collected treasuries, warehousing, food reserves

 kamakaraka * Keepers and the Keep * Cup * Coop * Chalice

 wants to be recognized as special and

 important in treasure-keeping

 roles Urgent ambition to

-Urgent ambition toacquire precious treasuries * of wealth and knowledge
+Urgent ambition toacquire precious treasuries * of valuable goods and conserved knowledge

 ambition to gain prestige via family of origin